joeyrodo/Tech-Blog-MVC/README.md

 - Press submit to upload the post.
 - See your blog posts on your dashboard and see others' posts on the homepage.
 - Select the "comment" button on a post to leave a comment.

+## Questions
+- Contacts for questions about the software:
+- GitHub: github.com/joeyrodo
+- Email: joeyrodo@gmail.com